-Driving to Crete (Cruising from Italy to Greece)
+Driving to Crete (Ferry from Italy to Greece)

 If you missed first part Driving to Crete Click here (UK to Italy)

 now it is a ferry to Crete from Italy via Greece.

 Ancona Italy by Ferry to Greece.

 While driving to Crete, I had to take the first ferry to Crete from Ancona in Italy.
 Now I was on the ferry to Patras due to arrive there on the north coast of the Greek Peloponnese.

 I searched and found a bar having a couple of beers and then walked around the ship.
 The ship was big and looked like it had reasonable prices> There was a cheap restaurant and also 3 bars.

 A deck bar as well, with food for sale hot dogs, etc.